Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Introduction

+Despite the practical significance of CCMCKP, currently there is no direct research on solving this challenging problem.
+On the other hand, there are alternative methods that can be adapted to solve CCMCKP, such as stochastic optimization (SO)~\cite{yang2018algorithm} that assumes known probability distributions of item weights, and distributionally robust optimization (DRO)~\cite{ji2021data} that employs the uncertainty set technique.
+Nonetheless, these methods exhibit unsatisfactory performance when the assumed probability distribution does not hold, intensity of the chance constraint is high, or the amount of sample data is not sufficiently large (see Section~\ref{sec:compare_SO_DRO}).
+Motivated by these observations, we propose a novel data-driven adaptive local search (DDALS) algorithm to effectively address CCMCKP.
+Through rigorous experiments, we demonstrate the superior performance of DDALS in comparison to existing methods.

-\begin{enumerate} \item From the problem perspective, we define DDCCMCKP from several real-world scenarios and formulate the model.
+The main contributions of this work are summarized below. \begin{enumerate} \item From the optimization problem perspective, we formulate the model of CCMCKP.
 To the best of our knowledge, this is the first endeavor to address this specific problem.
-To further promote research on this problem, we have designed two sets of benchmarks.
-The first set is a simulated benchmark with a simple mechanism, while the other set is to simulate a real-world business requirement of a telecommunication company.
-The generated benchmarks will be made publicly available to promote further research.
+Then, we establish two benchmark sets of CCMCKP.
+The first set contains synthetic instances while the second set is devised to simulate a real-world business requirement of a certain telecommunication company.
+The generated benchmarks are available online to promote further research.

-\item From the algorithmic perspective, we propose a novel algorithm named data-driven adaptive local Search (DDALS).
-The first novelty of DDALS is that we evaluate solutions with chance constraints by a data-driven method.
-The second is that we design surrogate weights using statistics of sample data to ensure the performance of the search algorithm.
-Furthermore, our algorithm can adaptively jump between small and larger search regions for efficient searching of high-quality solutions.
-Lastly, we improve the proportion of feasible solutions through carefully designed filtering mechanisms.
+\item From the algorithmic perspective, we propose DDALS to solve CCMCKP.
+The main novelty of DDALS lies in its data-driven solution evaluation approach that can effectively handle situations where the distributions of item weights are unknown.
+Besides, DDALS incorporate surrogate weights using statistics of sample data and can adaptively jump between small and large search regions to find high-quality solutions.
+Lastly, DDALS employs a carefully designed mechanism to filter out infeasible solutions, further enhancing its efficiency.

 \item From the computational perspective, we experimentally confirm the effectiveness of DDALS.
-We adapt several commonly-used approaches as the baselines, including greedy search (Greedy), genetic algorithm (GA), and estimation of distribution algorithm (EDA).
-Experimental results show that DDALS outperforms other baseline methods.
-The proposed algorithm can be served as a baseline for comparison experiments on this challenging problem. \end{enumerate}
+First, experimental results show the superiority of DDALS over SO and DRO methods in cases with unknown distributions, high intensity of chance constraints, limited amount of sample data and large-scale problems.
+Then, further experiments show that DDALS outperforms alternative commonly used optimization methods including greedy search (Greedy), genetic algorithm (GA), and estimation of distribution algorithm (EDA).
+Lastly, ablation studies confirm the effectiveness of each component of DDALS.
+For future research, DDALS can serve as a baseline method for comparison experiments on solving CCMCKP. \end{enumerate}